jomolesk/reference-architectures/docs/hybrid-networking/index.md

                             </div>
                         </div>
                         <div class="cardText">
-                            <h3>ExpressRoute with VPN fallback</h3>
+                            <h3>Implementing a highly available hybrid network architecture</h3>
-                            <p>For mission critical application, consider using ExpressRoute with a VPN connection as a fallback.</p>
+                            <p>How to implement a secure site-to-site network architecture that spans an Azure virtual network and an on-premises network connected using ExpressRoute with VPN gateway failover.</p>
                         </div>
                     </div>
                 </div>